Židlochovice: History

 The first written mention of Židlochovice is from 1237.
-Among the owners of the Židlochovice estate were the houses of Pernštejn, Zierotin, Dietrichstein, and Habsburg.
+Among the owners of the Židlochovice estate were the houses of Pernštejn, Zierotin, Dietrichstein and Habsburg.
 In 1873, Židlochovice was promoted to a town.

-Until 1918, Groß Seelowitz – Židlochovice (named Seelowitz before 1867) was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Auspitz – Hustopeče District, one of the 34 Bezirkshauptmannschaften in Moravia.
+Demographics

+Economy

+Židlochovice is known for viticulture and wine-making.
+The town lies in the Velkopavlovická wine subregion.

+Transport

+Židlochovice is the terminus of a railway line from Brno.

 Sights

-The landmark of the town is the Židlochovice Castle.
+The main landmark of the town is the Židlochovice Castle.
 It was originally built in the 14th century as a water fortress, then it was gradually rebuilt into an aristocratic residence.
 The main reconstruction was the Baroque reconstruction that took place during the rule of Count Philipp Ludwig Wenzel von Sinzendorf between 1696 and 1742, who chose Židlochovice as his main seat.
 Today it is owned by a state company which takes care of the forests, and is not accessible to the public.
 The castle includes a 22 ha large castle park, which was founded in the early 18th century and is freely accessible.

+A notable building is the Church of the Exaltation of the Holy Cross.
+It was building in the Baroque style in the 1720s according to the design by Johann Lukas von Hildebrandt.

+The town hall is originally a Renaissance house, rebuilt in the 18th and 19th centuries.